Chapter I: Rescue

 The father she knew now was a harsh and immoral man, who always seemed to be involved in some sort of affair.
 Even now, stuck in her attic room, she could hear a woman's giggle and moans echoing through the empty halls of his run down bungalow.
 Locked away in the attic almost four months after she had arrived, Claire was sad.
 She was lonely.
 She was almost starving, attention deprived; neglected.
 And she was always so cold…

 She saw herself behind bars.
-She was screaming, crying, yelling for help, she wanted to get out, and she wanted freedom...
+She was screaming, crying, yelling for help, she wanted to get out!
+She wanted freedom...

-Her father was standing outside the cell; smiling...watching her tortured state was like pleasure for the sick, twisted man.
+Her father stood outside the cell smiling...watching her tortured state was like pleasure for the sick, twisted man.
 Claire screamed louder...